upb-lea/Inkscape_electric_Symbols/README.md

 ```
 or just download the project via the [releases section](https://github.com/upb-lea/Inkscape_electric_Symbols/releases).

-After doing so, open Inkscape_Symbols_All.svg or Inkscape_Symbols_ISO60617.svg and copy the symbols of interest to your inkscape worksheet.
+After doing so, open Inkscape_Symbols_All.svg and copy the symbols of interest to your inkscape worksheet.

 # Overview
 ![](/Sources/Overview.png)